-Opponents say ban on polling place signature gathering may be unconstitutional
+Critics warn against ban on signature gathering inside Maine polling places

 Joshua Chassen, a Portland voter, said he was a pragmatic progressive Democrat, but he too believed the practice of collecting voter signatures at the polls had created a referendum process that “has gone off the rails a bit.”

-“It’s clear to all that our ballot questions each year are simply sold to the highest bidder,” Chassen said, “Often most of the initiatives are funded by gobs of out-of-state money.”
+“It’s clear to all that our ballot questions each year are simply sold to the highest bidder,” Chassen said, “Often, most of the initiatives are funded by gobs of out-of-state money.”

-The hearing came on the first day of the second half of the 128th Legislature, which started its business with minimal fanfare on Wednesday as well.
+The hearing came on the first day of the second half of the 128th Legislature, which started its business with minimal fanfare Wednesday as well.

-Current law allows those collecting voter signatures to do so at the polling place but it does not require election officials to provide petitioners with any special accommodation.
+Current law allows those collecting voter signatures to do so inside the polling place, but it does not require election officials to provide petitioners with any special accommodation.
 The law also gives local election officials the authority to have anyone disrupting the voting process removed from the polls.

-Among other provisions, the bill, offered by Maine Secretary of State Matthew Dunlap, a Democrat, would push signature gathering and other activities – including non-political fundraising like PTO bake sales – outside of the polling place on Election Day.
-The bill would also prohibit candidates from greeting voters within 50 feet of the polling place entrance.
+Among other provisions, the bill, offered by Maine Secretary of State Matthew Dunlap, a Democrat, would prohibit signature gathering and other activities – including non-political fundraising such as PTO bake sales – within 50 feet of the polling place entrance on Election Day.
+The bill also would prohibit candidates from greeting voters within that 50-foot zone.

-That is a reduction from current law which imposes a 250-foot buffer outside the polls, and the bill would reduce that buffer zone to 50 feet.
-It would also create a 50-foot politics-free corridor from the parking area to the polling place entrance.
+Currently, the law prohibits candidates from campaigning within 250 feet of the polling place entrance.
+The bill also would create a 50-foot politics-free corridor from the parking area to the polling place entrance.

 Opponents objected to the measure.
-They said that without the ability to collect voter signatures at the polls, only well-funded campaigns that can afford to pay petitioners would be able to reach the required number of voter signatures – currently just over 61,000 – needed to place a ballot measure before voters.
+They said that without the ability to collect voter signatures at the polls, only well-funded campaigns that can afford to pay petitioners would be able to collect the required number of voter signatures – currently just over 61,000 – needed to place a ballot measure before voters.

 “The very same people who have elected you to your positions have had their voices and votes cast aside after Election Day,” said Avery Arena, a Gorham resident and college student who has volunteered for the Committee for Ranked Choice Voting.
 “This bill further ignores their right to participate in the system, in which they were promised.”

-The Ranked Choice Voting Committee is now gathering signatures to put a people’s veto on the ballot for June, after the Legislature passed a law that will postpone ranked choice voting in Maine.
-The law would then repeal the citizen-passed law entirely in 2021 if an amendment to the state’s constitution is not adopted by then.
+The Ranked Choice Voting Committee is now gathering signatures to put a people’s veto on the ballot for June, after the Legislature passed a law that will postpone ranked-choice voting in Maine.
+The law would repeal the citizen-passed law entirely in 2021 if an amendment to the state’s constitution is not adopted by then.

 Deputy Secretary of State Julie Flynn told the committee that the bulk of the bill before them included important technical changes to existing voting law.
 She said the Legislature should move forward with those changes even if lawmakers opposed moving a number of activities outside of the polling place.